kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 <details>

 Loading spinner and error handling, as well as using React context to centralize interaction between client and server.
-We will also revisit <BrowserRouter /> and why fix how it was broken with Express.
+We will also revisit BrowserRouter and why fix how it was broken with Express.

 #### Material from 2022